Why Corporates and Business should focus on cybersecurity

 PCI DSS is broken down six overarching focus areas that contain twelve PCI DSS requirements.

-The SAM-PCIDSS framework is designed around this structure and uses the defined testing procedures as the basis for the controls enabling this framework to be used as a tool to assess compliance with the Standard.
+The SAM-PCIDSS framework is designed around this structure and uses the defined controls as the basis for assessing compliance with the Standard.

 If you would like to know whether you should comply with PCI DSS or would like more information, click on the buttons below to request further information or book a demonstration.

 NIST SP 800-171 - Protecting Controlled Unclassified Information in nonfederal Information Systems and Organisations

 This is an overarching Standard developed to protect Controlled Unclassified information (CUI) residing in nonfederal information systems and organisations.
 It is applicable to organisations providing services to Federal Government but also has wider applicability for larger corporates and businesses wanting a cybersecurity Standard with an Information Security perspective.

 The responsibility of federal agencies to protect and ensure the control of CUI does not change when such information is shared with nonfederal partners.
 Therefore a similar level of protection is needed when CUI is processed, stored or transmitted by nonfederal organisations using nonfederal information systems.

 The CUI security requirements have been developed based on three fundamental assumptions:

 - Statutory and regulatory requirements for the portection of CUI are sonsistent, whether such information resides in federal information systems or nonfederal information systems, including the environments in which those systems operate;